FlagAI-Open/Aquila2/README.md

 * License agreement
 * ...

-Also, if you meet problems, turn to [FAQ](FAQ.md) for help first.
-Still feeling struggled?
 Feel free to shoot us issues (better in English so that more people can understand you)!
 If you would like to help us, send us pull requests with no hesitation!
 We are always excited about PR!

 Would like to chat with us or date us coffee time?
 Welcome to our WeChat!
 <br><br>